inertiajs/inertia-laravel/readme.md

 }
 ~~~

+Note, when redirecting after a `PUT`, `PATCH` or `DELETE` request you must use a `303` response code, otherwise the subsequent request will not be treated as a `GET` request.
+A `303` redirect is the same as a `302` except that the follow-up request is explicitly changed to a `GET` request.

 ## Sharing data

 To share data with all your components, use `Inertia::share($data)`.
 This can be done both synchronously and lazily: